GDQuest/blender-sequencer-multithreaded-render/README.md

-# Blender Power Sequencer Render - BPSRender
+# Blender Power Sequencer Render - BPSRender #

-This is a [standalone python package](https://pypi.org/project/bpsrender/) as well as a module which is used under the hood in the [Blender Power Sequencer add-on](https://github.com/GDquest/Blender-power-sequencer) to speed up rendering [VSE projects](https://docs.blender.org/manual/en/dev/editors/vse/index.html) by spawning Blender processes in background in parallel.
+This is a [standalone python package](https://pypi.org/project/bpsrender/) as well as a command-line program you can use to speed up rendering [VSE projects](https://docs.blender.org/manual/en/dev/editors/vse/index.html) by spawning Blender processes in background in parallel.

+It is included with the [Blender Power Sequencer add-on](https://github.com/GDquest/Blender-power-sequencer).

 ![](https://i.imgur.com/BndLccL.gif)

-## Install
+## Install ##

-It can be installed as a standalone command line utility [via PiPy](https://pypi.org/project/bpsrender/): `pip install [--user] bpsrender`. *Note* that you have to have `$HOME/.local/bin` included in your `$PATH` environment variable (on unix) if you're going to install the utility locally (using `--user` when executing `pip`).
+To install BPSRender as a standalone command line utility, use [PiPy](https://pypi.org/project/bpsrender/): `pip install [--user] bpsrender`.

+*You must have `$HOME/.local/bin` included in your `$PATH` environment variable on GNU/Linux if you're going to install the utility locally (using `--user` when executing `pip`).*

-## Usage
+## Usage ##

-After installing the script, get help by writing `bpsrender -h`:
+To read the help, after you installed BPSRender, type `bpsrender -h` in the shell:

 ```
 usage: bpsrender [-h] [-o OUTPUT] [-w WORKERS] [-v] [--dry-run] [-s START]